-6. Grantor shall not grant any additional easements, rights-of-way, or other interests in the Easement Lands, other than a fee or leasehold interest, or grant or otherwise transfer to any other person or entity or to other lands or otherwise abandon or relinquish any Easement Waters without the prior written authorization of Grantee given through the U.S. Fish and Wildlife Service.
+- 6. Grantor shall not grant any additional easements, rights-of-way, or other interests in the Easement Lands, other than a fee or leasehold interest, or grant or otherwise transfer to any other person or entity or to other lands or otherwise abandon or relinquish any Easement Waters without the prior written authorization of Grantee given through the U.S. Fish and Wildlife Service.
 Such authorization will be given unless the Secretary or his designated representative determines that the proposed interest or transfer will interfere with the use of the Easement Lands as waterfowl habitat suitable for migratory birds or interfere with the availability of Easement Waters for the Easement Lands.
-This paragraph shall not prohibit the transfer of a fee title or leasehold interest in the Easement Lands that is subject to the terms of this Grant of Easement.

-7. Upon acceptance of this Grant, the easement interest acquired by the United States shall become a component part of the National Wildlife Refuge System and shall be subject to those laws and regulations pertaining to the National Wildlife Refuge System that are applicable to the easement interests being acquired.
+This paragraph shall not prohibit the transfer of a fee title or leasehold interest in the Easement Lands that is subject to the terms of this Grant of Easement. - 7.
+Upon acceptance of this Grant, the easement interest acquired by the United States shall become a component part of the National Wildlife Refuge System and shall be subject to those laws and regulations pertaining to the National Wildlife Refuge System that are applicable to the easement interests being acquired.
 Violation of those applicable laws and regulations may subject the violator to civil and/or criminal penalties.
 Laws and regulations that regulate conduct that does not affect the property interests conveyed to the United States through this Grant of Easement are not applicable.
 For example, regulations controlling hunting and fishing or any public use are not applicable since these rights have not been conveyed.

-8. This Grant of Easement shall be binding upon, and shall inure to the benefit of, the Grantor, its successors and assigns and Grantee and its assigns.

-9. This Grant of Easement imposes no other obligations or restrictions on the Grantor and neither them nor their successors, nor any other person or entity claiming under them, shall be in any way restricted from using all of the subject lands in the customary manner except as provided herein.

-10. This Grant is made in compliance with Yolo County Resolution No. 95-185, passed November 21, 1995, and shall not otherwise limit the control and management over resident wildlife species vested under law in the California Fish and Game Commission and the Department of Fish and Game.
+- 8. This Grant of Easement shall be binding upon, and shall inure to the benefit of, the Grantor, its successors and assigns and Grantee and its assigns. - 9.
+THIS GRANT IS MADE SUBJECT TO existing rights of way, of record or in use, for roads, pipelines, ditches, canals, conduits, telephone and electrical transmission lines, on, over and across said premises; ALSO Subject to all outstanding mineral rights, including oil and gas leases of record, exceptions and reservations of record as of the date of recording herein. - 10.
+This Grant of Easement imposes no other obligations or restrictions on the Grantor and neither they nor their successors, nor any other person or entity claiming under them, shall be in any way restricted from using all of the subject lands in the customary manner except as provided herein. - 11.
+THIS GRANT is made in compliance with notification to Yolo County Board of Supervisors June 23, 1998, and shall not otherwise limit the control and management over resident wildlife species vested under law in the California Fish and Game Commission and the Department of Fish and Game.

-IN WITNESS WHEREOF, the Grantor has hereunto set its hand as of the day and year above written.
+IN WITNESS WHEREOF, the Grantors have hereunto set their hand as of this 6th day of April ,1999 as above written.